MicrosoftDocs/dynamics365smb-docs/business-central/copy-paste.md

 ms.author: jswymer
 ---

-# Copying and Pasting Data
+# Copying and Pasting in [!INCLUDE[d365fin](includes/d365fin_md.md)]

-You can copy and paste text within the by selecting text.
-Press CTRL+C to copy and CTRL+V to paste (Windows), or press cmd+C cmd+V (Mac).
+You can copy rows or field on a page, and paste them into the same page, another page, or even an external document like Microsoft Excel and Word.
+In short, to copy, you press CTRL+C (cmd+C in in macOS) on your keyboard, and to paste, you press the CTRL+V (cmd+V in macOS).

+There are several other keyboard shortcuts for copying and pasting that help you save time when entering data.
+For more information about these. see [Keyboard Shortcuts](keyboard-shortcuts.md).

+This article will try to answer some questions you might have about copying and pasting.

-## How do I copy data
+## What can I copy and paste?
+-   Copy One or more rows in [!INCLUDE[d365fin](includes/d365fin_md.md)] to the same list, or to any list with identical columns.
+-   Copy One or more rows in [!INCLUDE[d365fin](includes/d365fin_md.md)] and paste into Excel or other applications.
+-   Copy One or more rows in Excel and paste into a [!INCLUDE[d365fin](includes/d365fin_md.md)] list.
+-   Copy the value of an individual field in [!INCLUDE[d365fin](includes/d365fin_md.md)] and paste it anywhere.

 ## How do I copy rows?
-To copy a single row, simply select it, and press Ctrl+C.one or more rows and press Ctrl + C on your keyboard.
-Paste using Ctrl + V.
+To copy a single row, simply select it, and press Ctrl+C.

-Q. What can I Copy & Paste?
-A. Copy one or more rows in Business Central to the same list, or to any list with identical columns.
-Copy one or more rows in Business Central and paste into Excel or other applications.
-Copy one or more rows in Excel and paste into a Business Central list.
-Copy the value of an individual field in Business Central and paste anywhere.
+If you want to copy more rows, you can two things:
+-   Select another row and press Ctrl+Click or press Shift+Shift to select all rows in between.
+-   Select in the first column of the list, choose **Select More**, and then set the check box next to each row that you want to copy.

-Q. Can I Paste rows into an Outlook email or OneNote?
+## Can I paste rows into an Outlook email or OneNote?
-A. Yes.
-This is pasted as a nicely-formatted table that preserves indentation, numeric alignment and coloring, just as you would see in Business Central.
+Yes.
+This is pasted as a nicely-formatted table that preserves indentation, numeric alignment and coloring, just as you would see in [!INCLUDE[d365fin](includes/d365fin_md.md)].

-Q. Does Copy & Paste work with tiles?
+## Does copy and paste work with tiles?
-A. No. The list must be viewed as rows for you to Copy & Paste.
+No. The list must be viewed as rows (List View) for you to copy and paste.

-Q. In which lists can I copy rows?
+## In which lists can I copy rows?
-A. You can copy rows in any kind of list, including worksheets, FactBoxes, or embedded on a page.
+You can copy rows in any kind of list, including worksheets, FactBoxes, or list that are embedded on a page, like lines in a sales order.
 The list must be editable to paste any rows.
-In some pages, the application may prevent pasting of rows to certain tables.
+In some pages, the application may prevent you from pasting of rows because of the way the underlying table setup.
 Contact your administrator or application developer to set the PasteIsValid property on the source table.

-Q. On which clients is Copy & Paste available?
+## On which clients is copy and paste available?
-A. Copy & Paste are available in the browser or Windows 10 desktop app for Business Central.
+Copy and paste are available in the browser or Windows 10 desktop app for Business Central.

-Q. What is the maximum rows that can be copied?
+## What is the maximum rows that can be copied?
-A. You can copy as many rows as you have scrolled into view.
+You can copy as many rows as you have scrolled into view.
 For example, to copy all 1000 rows in a page, you must first scroll to the bottom of the page and wait for the rows to appear before copying.
 The maximum number of rows you can copy is only limited by the memory of your device.

-Q. Must I have the exact same columns when pasting?
-A. Yes, Whether you are copying from Business Central, from Excel, or from some other tabular source, the copied rows must have the exact matching columns, no more no less.

-## Exactly what can I copy and paste?
--   Copy one or more rows in Business Central to the same list, or to any list with identical columns.
--   Copy one or more rows in Business Central and paste into Excel or other applications.
--   Copy one or more rows in Excel and paste into Business Central list.
--   Copy the value of an individual field in Business Central and paste anywhere.

-## Why did the Copy cell above shortcut not realign to Excel's equivalent Ctrl+Alt+'?
-A. Unlike some shortcuts which activate a task such as bringing up the filter pane, "copy cell" is something the user may repeat quickly and often within the space of seconds.
-Logically, a 3-key shortcut will make this painful or impossible, drastically reducing the value of introducing the shortcut key.
-In this case, we therefore prefer to align with NAV and continue F8.

-Q. Why did we drop Ctrl+Shift+C to copy rows?
-A. The industry standard is Ctrl+C and having a Shift modifier for what is the most valuable copy operation is counterintuitive.
-We also now have the technology to determine context and infer whether the user is trying to copy a row or a cell.
-Partners have also given feedback that the old shortcut was confusing.

-Q. Why is our ability to paste rows to eg. Outlook far superior than that of the Windows Client?
-A. WinCli pasted plain text whereas Web can paste a high fidelity version of what you see in the browser, including table borders and styling, value colouring, indentation and correct alignment of values.
-The WinCli could only come close using the Print & Send >> Email as Attachment feature which was tabular but lacked awareness of the currently selected rows, couldn't display indentation, value colouring, etc..

-## When do I get a message during a Paste operation?
-You get a message when you try to paste in a list that is not editbale (view or read only), or when the list has blocked from pasting the developer via the PasteIsValid property.

-## How many rows can be copied?
-This depends on how much you have scrolled.
-The toast will indicate the number of copied rows.
-There is no cap on how much you can copy, and the limit is your client device memory.
-You can potentially copy thousands of rows.
-As a rough indicator, an average list of 100 rows and 10 columns consumes 0.5Mb

-## Does copy and paste work with tiles?
-No. This is primarily because tiles still do not have a good multiselection experience.

-## Must I have the exact same columns when pasting?
+## Do I have the exact same number of columns when pasting rows in ?
 Yes.
-Whether you are copying from NAV or from Excel or some other table, this must have the exact matching columns, no more no less.
+Whether you are copying from [!INCLUDE[d365fin](includes/d365fin_md.md)], from Excel, or from some other table source, the rows that you paste must have the exact matching columns - no more no less.

+## Where are rows pasted?
+Rows are pasted directly where your cursor is located.
+If you paste into an empty line, any existing subsequent lines will be moved after the pasted lines.
+If you paste into an existing line or lines, this will be overwritten.

+## Why do I get errors when pasting rows
+When pasting into [!INCLUDE[d365fin](includes/d365fin_md.md)], each row is checked to make sure that values in each column are valid.
+If a column contains a value that is not valid, the pasting is stopped, and an error message is displayed.

+To avoid this, make sure that the columns have valid value before you paste them. ix the error and continue to paste in lines.

 ## See also